Alfamayo River

 Alfamayo River (possibly from Quechua allpa earth, mayu river, "earth river") is a river in Peru located in the Cusco Region, La Convención Province, Huayopata District.
 It is a right tributary of the Lucumayo, an affluent of the Vilcanota River.

-Alfamayo originates south of the Huamanmarca River near the lake Huamanmarcacocha.
+The Alfamayo originates south of the Huamanmarca River near the lake Huamanmarcacocha.
 Its direction is mainly to the southwest.
 The confluence with the river Lucumayo is near the village Alfamayo.